');

 About Salem, IL

-Salem is a small community in Illinois with a population of 7,341 residents.
-The median household income is $57,083 per year, which is near the national average.
-The median age in Salem is 38.2 years.
+Salem is a small town located in Illinois with a population of 7,341 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,083 per year, which is 24% below the national median of $75,149.
+The median age of 38.2 years is close to the US median age of 38.9 years.

 Cost of Living in Salem, IL